KankakeeCommunityCollege/tuition-and-aid/_tabs/status.md

 2. Under College Applications, choose Self-Service
 3. Choose Financial Aid

-You'll find: FAFSA status, next steps/process, forms (links and downloads), award info, and more\!
+You'll find: FAFSA status, next steps/process, forms (links and downloads), award info, and more!
 Make sure to return any requested documents as soon as possible to ensure file completion in a timely manner.

 ### Self-Service Checklist Items
 {: .typography__h3.links__offset}